hickford/git-credential-oauth/README.md

 ## Motivation

 Two-factor authentication changed how users authenticate to websites, but Git still assumes users can type a password from memory.
 Personal access tokens are easy enough to copy and paste but awkward to store securely.
-While [git-credential-cache](https://git-scm.com/docs/git-credential-cache) works well for passwords, the user has to generate a new token whenever the cache expires.
+While [git-credential-cache](https://git-scm.com/docs/git-credential-cache) works well for passwords, the impossible-to-memorise token is lost when the cache expires, so user has to generate a new token daily.
 All in all, the usability is so poor that the [most popular advice on StackOverflow](https://stackoverflow.com/a/35942890/284795) is to insecurely save credentials in plaintext.

 ## Philosophy